Sign in

 Void Bar

-Cocktail-wise, you need to try the Jaffa Milk Punch (whisky, dark chocolate liqueur, dry curacao, milk, orange and rooibos tea) or the lemon curd margarita.
-They even serve up agave flights.
+Don't miss the Jaffa Milk Punch (whisky, dark chocolate liqueur, dry curaçao, milk, orange, and rooibos tea) or the zesty lemon curd margarita.
+Agave flights are also on offer!

 Inside MONA, 655 Main Road, Berriedale